 Do you like sightseeing excursions by boat?
-Yep, I do.
+Yep, sure do!

 Do you like bird watching?
-Yep, I do.
+Yep, sure do!

-Our itinerary meant we could only make the shorter one, which turned out to be perfect.
-Any longer, and the cold winds out on the sea might have become more of an endurance test; as it was the sights followed by the sushi kept our minds off the chill factor.
+The best fit for our itinerary was the shorter option which turned out to be perfect; any longer, and the cold winds out on the sea might have felt more of an endurance test; as it was, the beautiful sights followed by the sushi kept our minds off the chill factor.

 Although the sun was shining, the air was cold.
 As we gathered speed, a scurry for gloves and scarves was accompanied by muttered regrets about not wearing warmer clothing.
 Chatting to other guests, we huddled on benches around the open front deck, admiring the coastal landscape as we headed out to sea.